info@wethepeople.us

 In law, as in any science, their exists certain fundamental principles which form its basis and to which reference must be made in its application.
 These fundamental principles in law are referredto as “Maxims of Law.
 If one fails to understand the fundamental principles of law, then there is no end to which he can be misled or deceived about what is right and what is wrong.

-Law of Nations
+Law of Nations by Emer de Vattel

 The great eighteenth-century theorist of international law Emer de Vattel (1714–1767) was a key figure in sustaining the practical and theoretical influence of natural jurisprudence through the Revolutionary and Napoleonic eras.
 Coming toward the end of the period when the discourse of natural law was dominant in European political theory, Vattel’s contribution is cited as a major source of contemporary wisdom on questions of international law in the American Revolution and even by opponents of revolution, such as Cardinal Consalvi, at the Congress of Vienna of 1815.
 The significance of The Law of Nations resides in its distillation from natural law of an apt model for international conduct of state affairs that carried conviction in both the Old Regime and the new political order of 1789–1815.

-Maxims of Law
+A Collection of Maxims of Law by Charles Weisman

-Two Treatises of Government
+Two Treatises of Government by John Locke

 Two Treatises of Government (or Two Treatises of Government: In the Former, The False Principles, and Foundation of Sir Robert Filmer, and His Followers, Are Detected and Overthrown.
 The Latter Is an Essay Concerning The True Original, Extent, and End of Civil Government) is a work of political philosophy published anonymously in 1689 by John Locke.
 The First Treatise attacks patriarchalism in the form of sentence-by-sentence refutation of Robert Filmer's Patriarcha, while the Second Treatise outlines Locke's ideas for a more civilized society based on natural rights and contract theory.
 The book is a key foundational text in the theory of Liberalism.